roadtocode4u/spaceship/docs/javascript/23-date/23-date.md

 ---
-title: Date Object
+title: Date
-description: "Date Object"
+description: "Date"
 hide_table_of_contents: true
 ---

-## Introduction to the Date Object
+## Introduction to the Date

 The `Date` object is a built-in JavaScript class that allows you to work with dates and times.
 It provides methods and properties to create, manipulate, and format dates and times.
 You can create a new Date object like this: